mnichangxin/blog-server/README.md

-# vue-blog-server
+# blog-server

-The personal website server.
+Blog server, powered by python.

 **Notes: All environments depend on `Python ^3.7`.**